Risk culture and vision

 |Risk and control self-assessments and key risk indicators||Semi-annually|

 |Status and reports of any BCP/DR activities undertaken||As required|

 Management of Information Systems Security (ISS) risk under IRMD

 Information security risk management (ISRM) is the process of managing the risks associated with the use of information technology and evaluating risks to the confidentiality, integrity, and availability (CIA) of Bank’s information assets and processes.

 The established information security management system is designed to provide a systematic approach to managing the Bank’s sensitive information and processes by considering all aspects of people, processes, technology controls.
 Further, the Bank’s information security management system is ISO 27001:2013 certified since 2016.

-Main objectives of ISRM is to ensure compliance with regulatory and contractual requirements while adopting industry security best practices and align information security risk management with corporate risk management objectives.
+Main objectives of ISRM are to ensure compliance with regulatory and contractual requirements while adopting industry security best practices and aligning information security risk management with corporate risk management objectives.

 ISRM is an ongoing process of identifying, assessing, and responding to security risks.
-To manage risks effectively, the Bank has adopted international security standards such as ISO 27001:2013 and PCI-DSS while being compliant with Information Security related guidelines of the Central Bank of Sri Lanka such as Baseline Security Standard (BSS) and Payment related mobile application security guidelines.
+To manage risks effectively, the Bank has adopted international security standards such as ISO 27001:2013 and PCI-DSS while being compliant with SWIFT customer security controls framework, Baseline Security Standard (BSS) and payment related mobile application security guidelines of CBSL.